Don’t blame lung cancer patients for growing social care costs

 “Let’s be honest, the villains of this piece are the tobacco manufacturers and the Government’s inaction on smoking is allowing them to escape unharmed.
 The same cannot be said for its consumers and we are now worried, at a time where there is so much fear surrounding our over-stretched health and social care system, that lung cancer patients will be ostracized further.”

-Katie Cohen understands this more than anyone.
-Diagnosed with stage IV non-small cell lung cancer adenocarcinoma in January 2015 at the age of 32, she talks about people’s perception of the disease:
+Katie Cohen, diagnosed with stage IV non-small cell lung cancer adenocarcinoma in January 2015 at the age of 32, highlighted how perceptions of lung cancer affect patients:

 “When I tell people I have lung cancer their first reaction is to ask me if I smoked.
 Not ‘My goodness, that’s awful,’ or ‘Are you ok?’, but ‘Did you smoke’.
 I know they don’t mean to cause offence but it sends the message that this is my fault.
 Having lung cancer is hard enough without the added feeling that you brought it on yourself.
 Even if it was caused by smoking, no-one deserves this.”

-40% of regular smokers began smoking before they turned 16 while 8% of 15-year-olds currently smoke.
+40% of regular smokers began before they turned 16, while 8% of 15-year-olds currently smoke.
 According to a report by The Royal College of Physicians, most smokers do not smoke out of choice but because they are addicted to nicotine.
-The report concluded that nicotine is a highly addicted substance and that tobacco dependence is at least as serious as addiction to ‘harder’ drugs such as heroin and cocaine.
+The report concluded that nicotine is highly addictive and tobacco dependence is at least as serious as addiction to ‘harder’ drugs such as heroin and cocaine.

 Paula Chadwick continues: